delivervaluedaily/manifesto/README.md

 - <span class="li-emoji">🧩</span> <span class="li-content">Delivering value daily is compatible with the original 12 principles (mostly)</span>

 Following this one principle will result in following the 12 principles of the original Agile Manifesto - at least the ones that help deliver value in your case.
-The exception is the apparent lower bound of a "couple of weeks" on how frequently working software can be delivered - we can do better than this!
+The exception is the apparent lower bound of a "couple of weeks" on how frequently working software can be delivered - we can do better!

 ## But... what about investing for the future?